formkit/docs-content/plugins/auto-animate.md

 ```
 </client-only>

-Once you've installed the addons package, you'll need to register the AutoAnimate plugin with FormKit.
+Once you've installed the addons package, you'll need to register the AutoAnimate plugin with FormKit:

 <client-only>